Chhamatomar/content_moderation_api/README.md

 | `category` | String | Detected category (`abusive`, `hate_speech`, `violence`, `spam`, or `clean`) |
 | `confidence` | Float | Heuristic confidence score (0.0–0.95) |
 | `created_at` | DateTime | Server-generated timestamp of when the record was created |

+Schema changes are managed with **Alembic** migrations rather than relying on `Base.metadata.create_all()`, so future changes to this table (new columns, index changes, etc.) can be applied incrementally and are version-controlled.

 ---